chrismeyers/website/README.md

 ```

 ## Deployment
-This site is hosted on Vercel and automatically deploys when merging to `main` via GitHub Actions
+This site is hosted on Vercel and [automatically deploys via GitHub Actions](https://vercel.com/guides/how-can-i-use-github-actions-with-vercel) when pushing or merging to the `main` branch.
+Including `[deploy skip]` or `[skip deploy]` in the HEAD commit message will skip the deploy job.

 ## Credit
 The site uses several open source libraries and frameworks.
 See `package.json` for the full list.